 How can I search for items in your store?

 The easiest way to search for a piece of music is by using the search function on our online store.
 Here, you can type in the keywords for the items you would like to browse.
-We also have a catalog available, which we will send out at no charge.
-Please contact us if you would like to receive one.
-If you can't find what you are looking for, please feel free to call us at 800-533-7200 between 9am and 5pm, Monday through Friday, or email us at firstname.lastname@example.org.
+If you can't find what you are looking for, please feel free to call us at 1-812-333-5255 between 9am and 5pm, Monday through Thursday or between 9am and 3:30pm on Friday, or email us at email@example.com.
 We are happy to answer any questions you may have.

 I have already placed an online order, and I would like to add an item.
 What should I do?

-If you have already placed an order in our online store, and you would like to add additional item(s), please call us as soon as possible at 800-533-7200 between 9am and 5pm, Monday through Friday, or email us at email@example.com.
+If you have already placed an order in our online store, and you would like to add additional item(s), please call us as soon as possible at 1-812-333-5255 between 9am and 5pm, Monday through Thursday or between 9am and 3:30pm on Friday, or email us at firstname.lastname@example.org.

 We pack our orders very quickly after we receive them.
 If your order has not yet been packed, we will include your additional items in the same shipment if at all possible.
 We cannot guarantee we will be able to add to your order before it goes out.
 If not, you will be required to pay a separate shipping fee.
 Therefore, please contact us immediately if you need to make a change.

 I need to order a harp string.
 How do I know which octave to order?